fybrik/fybrik/site/docs/concepts/config-policies.md

 ### Weights

 If more than one goal is provided, they can have a different weight.
 By default, all weights are equal to 1.
-For example, the rule below defines two goals with weights in the 4:1 ratio.
+For example, the rule below defines two goals with weights in the 4:1 ratio meaning that the optimizer try to optimize distance and storage costs, but will give a higher priority to distance.
 ```
 # minimize distance, minimize storage cost for read scenarios
 optimize[decision] {